Homemade cough drops are great because you can make them your favorite flavor and even add immune-boosting herbs during cold and flu season.

 - Estimated Cost

-Measure the water, honey, and sugar into a pan and bring to a boil.
+Begin making the homemade cough drops by measuring the water, honey, and sugar into a saucepan and bringing it to a boil.

 Drop a bit into some cold water to see if it will form a ball.
 When you get to that point, you can take it off of the heat and allow it to cool just a bit.

-Using either a spoon or a small scoop, drip drops of the cough drop mixture into the molds (or the cookie sheet).
+Using either a spoon or a small scoop, pour or drip drops of the cough drop mixture into the molds (or cookie sheet or parchment paper).
 If doing the latter, they may flatten or they may stay in a ball, depending on how hot you got the mix to when you boiled it.
 Make sure the pieces you make can fit into your mouth easily.
 I made mine much too big the first time and ended up with a bunch of pieces that looked like broken glass.
 Not bad, but not the drops that I was looking for.

 You can also cover them in sugar for a sanded look.
 This will keep them from sticking together as well.